Haradrim/rust-notes/README.md

 ```

 > Note: The Range `(start..end)` contains all values with `x >= start` and `x < end`.
 Is empty unless `start < end`.

+## 4. Understanding ownership

+> Unique feature of Rust.

+> Ownership enables Rust to make memory safety guarantees without a garbage collector.

+### Stack and Heap

+**Stack**

+- Know, fixed size.
+- Faster than heap.
+- LIFO (last in, first out).

+**Heap**

+- Unknown size or size that might change.
+- Slower than stack.
+- Dynamic allocation.
+- Rust ownership:
+  - Track what parts of code use what data on the heap.
+  - Minimize duplicate data on the heap.
+  - Cleanup unused data on the heap.

+> Pushing to the stack is faster than allocating on the heap because the allocator never has to search for a place to store new data; that location is always at the top of the stack.